Thomas-nada/aure/README.md

 ## 📁 Data Storage

-Each node stores its own data in a port-specific directory:
+Each node stores data in a directory named after its port:

 ```
 data/